Proportionally Representative Clustering: Fairness for the Discrete Setting

+In each execution of the outer loop of \Cref{alg:PRF-discrete}, the weights are fixed until a new center is selected.
+Hence, for a fixed candidate center $c$, the smallest radius $r$ such that $\sum_{j\in N:\ d(c,j)\leq r} w_j \geq n/k$ can be found in $O(n)$ time by scanning $L_c$ and maintaining the corresponding cumulative weight.
+Computing this radius for every $c\in \mathcal M$ therefore takes $O(|M|n)$ time, after which the algorithm selects a candidate center attaining the minimum such radius.
+The subsequent weight update takes $O(n)$ time.
+Since the outer loop is executed exactly $k$ times, the total time spent after preprocessing is $O(k|M|n)$.
+Therefore \Cref{alg:PRF-discrete} can be implemented in $O(|M|n\log n + k|M|n)$ time.

-The running time analysis is similar to the proof of Lemma~\ref{lemma: alg 1 terminates}. \begin{proof} Suppose for contradiction that the algorithm finds a set of $k$ centers $W$ that violates PRF.
-In that case, there exist a set of agents $S\subseteq \N$ of size at least $|S| \geq \ell n/k$ such that there are at least $\ell'\leq \ell$ locations in $\M$ that are within distance $y$ of some agent in $S$, but the number of locations in $W$ that are within $y$ of at least some agent in $S$ is at most $\ell-1$.
+\underline{PRF.} Suppose, for the sake of a contradiction, that the algorithm finds a set, $X$, of $k$ centers that violates PRF.
+In that case, there exists a set of agents $S\subseteq \N$ of size at least $|S| \geq \ell n/k$ such that there are at least $\ell'\leq \ell$ locations in $\M$ within distance $y$ of every agent in $S$, but the number of locations in $X$ that are within $y$ of at least one agent in $S$ is at most $\ell-1$.
 In that case, consider the snapshot of the algorithm when neighborhood distance $y$ is considered.
-At this point, the the number of locations that are within $y$ of at least some agent in $S$ is at most $\ell-1$.
-Since agents in $\N$ have only used their weight towards selecting locations within $y$ up till this point, it follows that $\sum_{i\in S}w_i\geq \ell \frac{n}{k} - (\ell-1)\frac{n}{k}=\frac{n}{k}$.
-It follows that the agents in $S$ still have total weight at least $\frac{n}{k}$ to select one more location that is at distance at most $y$ from some agent in $S$.
-Hence, at this stage, when the neighborhood distance is $y$, the algorithm would have selected at least one more center within distance $y$ than in the outcome $W$.
-Thus $W$ is not the correct output of the algorithm, a contradiction. \end{proof}
+At this point, the number of locations selected by the algorithm that are within distance $y$ of at least one agent in $S$ is at most $\ell-1$.
+Since, to this point, agents in $\N$ have only used their weight towards selecting locations within distance $y$, it follows that $\sum_{i\in S}w_i\geq \ell \frac{n}{k} - (\ell-1)\frac{n}{k}=\frac{n}{k}$.
+It follows that the agents in $S$ still have total weight at least $n/k$ to select one more location that is at distance at most $y$ from some agent in $S$.
+Hence, at this stage, when the neighborhood distance is $y$, the algorithm would have selected at least one more center within distance $y$ of some agent in $S$.
+Thus, $X$ is not the correct output of the algorithm, a contradiction. \underline{PF approximation.} Since, as we just showed, the outcome returned by Algorithm~\ref{alg:PRF-discrete} satisfies PRF, it follows from Proposition~\ref{prop:PRF-PF} that the outcome returned by Algorithm~\ref{alg:PRF-discrete} satisfies $(1+\sqrt{2})$-PF. \end{proof}